stevedonovan/moi/readme.md

-We had been investigating Salt Stack in a similar context, and `moi` is in some ways a reaction to Salt: small, focussed, assuming that the remote devices are Linux.
+We had been investigating Salt Stack in a similar context, and `moi` is in some ways a reaction to Salt: small, focussed, assuming that the remote devices are Unix-like.
 We can always lean on a minimal POSIX environment in the remotes.

 ## No Server (except for broker) just Client